marier-nico/dotfiles/README.md

 The Firefox theme I use is [Humble Nord](https://addons.mozilla.org/en-US/firefox/addon/humble-nord/)

+### Fish Functions

+I added some functions to Fish for convenience.
+Some are just aliases, some are small scripts which just make life that much easier.

+- `clip.fish` | A nice alias for the X clipboard.
+Things can be piped to it to add them to the clipboard.
+- `ranger.fish` | A simple alias for ranger to remain in the same directory on exit.
+- `wacom.fish` | A small script to map my Wacom tablet to a given display.
+If you choose to use this, make sure you edit it so it works with your tablet.
+It's very simple to do, just edit the `awk` command.
+                 You should change what I put there for the name of your own stylus.
+You can find it with `xinput list`.

+### Slack

+A Nord theme for Slack can be found [here](https://www.nordtheme.com/docs/ports/slack/installation).

 ### Spotify

 A nice nord theme for spotify can be found [here](https://github.com/morpheusthewhite/spicetify-themes/tree/master/Nord).